Preventive Detention

 - The second part deals with cases of preventive detention law, which pertains to the detention of individuals without a trial or conviction.

-- Article 22(4) states that no law providing for preventive detention shall authorise the detention states that of a person for a longer period than three months unless an Advisory Board reports sufficient cause for extended detention.
+- Article 22(4) states that no law providing for preventive detention shall authorise the detention of a person for a longer period than three months unless an Advisory Board reports sufficient cause for extended detention.

 - The detainee is entitled to know the grounds of his detention.
 The state, however, may refuse to divulge the grounds of detention if it is in the public interest to do so.